 Height and Weight: 3’0″ and 38 pounds

-Distinguishing Characteristics: White Female, Brown hair, Blue eyes, Melissa has a burn scar on her right forearm
+Distinguishing Characteristics: Caucasian Female, Brown hair, Blue eyes, Melissa has a burn scar on her right forearm

 Clothing/Jewelry Description: A pink hooded jacket, a navy blue acrylic J.C Penney sweater with red/blue plaid sleeves, navy blue cuffs, the sweater also has a yellow appliqué of the Sesame Street character Big Bird imprinted on the front, a red/blue plaid cotton skirt, a pair of red tights, and black patent leather shoes with gold bows